hellozed/homeicu/firmware/README.md

 # Getting Started:

+The main code is "firmware.ino", a source code format of Arduino IDE.
+The rest of ".cpp" and ".h" files are just C/C++ source code called from "firmware.ino".

 ## Program binary file into ESP32 board
 You need a breakout board bridges USB to UART for Arduino.
 This board brings out the DTR pin as opposed to the RTS pin of the FTDI cable.
 The DTR pin allows an Arduino target to auto-reset when a new Sketch is downloaded.
 This is a nice feature to have and allows a sketch to be downloaded without having to hit the reset button.